Disciplinary Rules & Procedures

 8.4 Default

-If the Respondent fails to file an Answer within the applicable time period, the Respondent shall be deemed to be in default, and the allegations set forth in the Complaint or forming the basis for the investigation shall be deemed admitted.
+If the Respondent fails to file an Answer within the applicable period, the Respondent shall be deemed to be in default, and the allegations outlined in the Complaint or forming the basis for the investigation shall be deemed admitted.
 A default may result in suspension or revocation, at the sole discretion of FTI.

 8.5 Request for Extension or Continuance